ubuntu/WSL/.github/actions/README.md

 ## Our actions
 VM management:
 - `vm-setup`: Starts an Azure VM and connects to it via RDP to create session 2.
+This action must run on an ubuntu machine, for instance Github runner with `ubuntu-latest`.
+The Azure VM has to be prepared as indicated below.
 - `vm-stop`: Stops the Azure VM.

 Feel free to use your own setup and stop actions if your workflows are more complicated, all you need is the VM with a session greater than 1 active.